 Resolution: Stay of adjudication on misdemeanor counts only.
 Mr. Adkins was able to achieve this incredible resort with a short probationary period as well.
 And, if the client, as anticipated, successfully completes that period without violating his terms, the matter will be dismissed outright on motion of the prosecutor, and thereafter be eligible for potential expungement.
 This, notwithstanding the case starting out as a mandatory-minimum jail, and possible prison-commit matter; the judge did announce, as he placed the matter on hold for six to twenty-four months, that Mr. Adkins had “achieved a remarkable resolution” for his client.
 It’s always nice to even impress the Judge.

 Charges: Second Degree Burglary

 Resolution: Case was dismissed after investigation and interviews by our staff.
 Client was facing consecutive prison terms if the matter was not dismissed; great example of lawyers and clerks undaunted by State’s accusations, pressing for details notwithstanding a damning complaint and initial reports.

-Minnesota burglary and robbery charges are serious offenses that result in debilitating consequences.
+Minnesota burglary charges are serious and can result in debilitating consequences.
 Your basic rights, ability to possess a gun, and ability to provide for your family are at jeopardy.
-It is critical that you hire an experienced Minnesota burglary and robbery attorney to help fight for you.
+It is critical that you hire an experienced Minnesota burglary attorney to help fight for you.
 There is too much at stake not to.
-North Star Criminal Defense will put its nearly 30 years of experience to work, fighting for you.Contact us now to discuss your case.
+North Star Criminal Defense will put its 30 years of experience to work, fighting for you.Contact us now to discuss your case.